AlexJubs/http-fetch-url/README.md

 - The size in bytes of the largest response

 I use this to measure how fast I can perform http on different hosts.
 I choose C as it is a perfect systems programming language, very well optimized as a performant programming tool.

+## whats next

+I'm currently looking at building an algorithm to approximate the geographical location of a webserver 🧠